News

 Overview of the Corporate Transparency Act

-Effective as of January 1, 2024, Congress implemented the Corporate Transparency Act (CTA) for the purpose of providing for the collection of beneficial ownership information (BOI) for corporations, limited liability companies, and other similar entities formed under the laws of the United States.
+Effective as of January 1, 2024, Congress implemented the Corporate Transparency Act (CTA) for the purpose of providing for the collection of beneficial ownership information (BOI) for corporations, limited liability companies, and other similar entities registered with any state under the laws of the United States.
 The primary objective of the CTA is to establish a database of BOI that will be highly useful in combatting money laundering, tax fraud, terrorist financing, and other abuse of shell and front companies by criminals, corrupt officials, and other bad actors.

 I. What is required of the CTA?